Xilinx/xup_vitis_network_example/xrt_host_api/examples/ping_fpga/README.md

 cmake ..
 cmake --build .
 # Running the program
-# Can use multiple xclbins, e.g.
+# You can use multiple xclbins, e.g.
 # ./ping_fpga vnx_basic_if0.xclbin vnx_basic_if1.xclbin
+# Set XRT_DEVICE environment variable to use another device than device 0
 ./ping_fpga <XCLBINS>
 ```